Grow-How: Save The World One Meadow At A Time

 Shelter: While individual plants or plots of pollinator-friendly varieties are doubtlessly beneficial, larger plots or meadows provide not only a source of food, but a safe home and breeding ground as well.
 Once the meadow is established and there is no risk of it being overtaken by competing plants, a few weeds can actually be beneficial; they will create a safe home for pollinators to lay eggs, grow larvae, and even overwinter.

 Timing: Sow your wildflower patch in early to mid-spring.
 If your flower meadow mix contains perennials, like the Bee Friendly, Bird Lover's, or Shady Meadow Mix Seed Shakers, you can also sow in late fall, and the perennial seeds will establish enough to overwinter and come up the following spring.
+An annual-heavy mix like Colorscape will do best when sown in springtime.

 Bed prep: Prepare the soil as you would for any bed.
 Clean out the weeds.
 Aerate with a garden fork if compact, then rake flat.